epfllibrary/2018-11-20-epfl-git-novice/_episodes/14-supplemental-branches.md

 ~~~
 {: .output}

-And we merche `rocket`branch into it
+And we merge `rocket`branch into it
 ~~~
 $ git merge rocket
 ~~~